-- 1. READ the Fiction book and complete the notebook assignments - 2.
+- 1. READ your Fiction book and complete the notebook assignments - 2.
 READ the Non-Fiction Book + type your 5 paragraph essay (Place essay in the right pocket of your folder.)

-After reading BOTH books, you must write a (1 page) detailed (5 paragraph) essay to make 3 connections.
-This essay should focus on the non-fiction book more than the fiction book. - For your Introduction, I anticipate reading a paper that begins with the appropriate mood for the themes of the books. \I am your audience.
-You could use a quote or a symbol to relate the two stories and get the essay started.
-For the Thesis sentence, (last paragraph of the 1- paragraph) I expect a strong statement that tells me what 3 topics you feel needs to be discussed that both books strongly focus on. - Body Paragraph 1, 2, and 3 must fully describe and explain each of those similar connections you have made. - For your Conclusion, be sure to restate the original thesis sentence.
-This restated thesis must be the 1- sentence of the last paragraph (paragraph 5).
+After reading BOTH books, you must write a (1 page) detailed (5 paragraph) essay.
+Your task is to find 3 connections/similarities between your fiction and non-fiction selection.

+This essay should focus on the non-fiction book more than the fiction book.

+- For your Introduction, I anticipate reading a paper that begins with the appropriate mood for the themes of the books.
+I am your audience.
+You could use a quote or a symbol to relate the two stories and get the essay started. - For the Thesis sentence, (last sentence of the 1st paragraph) I expect a strong statement that tells me what 3 topics you feel needs to be discussed that both books strongly focus on. - Body Paragraph 1, 2, and 3 must fully describe and explain each of those similar connections you have made. - For your Conclusion, be sure to restate the original thesis sentence.
+This restated thesis must be the 1st sentence of the last paragraph (paragraph 5).
 To end the essay, provide me with advice, or words of wisdom that will make me truly understand the strong connections that you so clearly organized in your body paragraphs.